 - 1 whole large onion, diced

-- 3 cans (15 oz. size) green enchilada sauce (or use red if preferred!)
+- 3 cans (15 oz. each) green enchilada sauce (or red if you prefer)

 How To Make Pioneer Woman Chicken Enchiladas

-- Cook the chicken: Sprinkle both sides of the chicken breasts generously with cumin and chili powder.
+- 2. Cook the chicken: Season the chicken breasts generously with cumin and chili powder on both sides.
 Heat the vegetable oil in a large skillet over medium heat.
-Cook the chicken for 4-5 minutes per side, until golden brown and cooked through.
-Remove the chicken to a plate to cool slightly, then use two forks to shred it finely.
+Fry the chicken for 4-5 minutes per side until golden and cooked through.
+Move the chicken to a plate, let it cool for a few minutes, and shred it finely using two forks.

-- Sauté the onions and warm the sauce: In the same skillet, add the diced onions and cook for 4 to 5 minutes, stirring, until they are deep golden brown and caramelized.
-Remove the onions from the pan.
-Pour the enchilada sauce into the skillet and reduce the heat to low, allowing it to warm through.
+- 3. Sauté the onions and warm the sauce: In the same skillet (don’t wash out those chicken bits!), add the diced onions.
+Cook for 4 to 5 minutes, stirring frequently, until they are deep golden brown.
+Remove the onions.
+Pour all the enchilada sauce into the skillet and turn the heat to low just to keep it warm.

-- Assemble the enchiladas: Pour about 2 cups of the warm sauce into the bottom of a 9×13-inch casserole dish.
-To assemble each enchilada, dip a warmed tortilla into the sauce in the skillet to soften it.
-Lay the tortilla on a plate, sprinkle a line of cheese down the middle, followed by some shredded chicken and some caramelized onions.
+- 4. Assemble the enchiladas: Pour about 2 cups of the warm sauce into the bottom of a 9×13-inch baking dish to create a “bed.”
+To assemble, dip a charred tortilla into the sauce in the skillet to coat it.
+Lay it on a plate, add a line of cheese, shredded chicken, and those sweet caramelized onions down the center.

-- Roll and arrange: Roll the tortilla up tightly and place it, seam-side down, in the sauce-lined casserole dish.
-Repeat with the remaining tortillas, arranging them snugly in the pan.
+- 5. Roll and arrange: Roll the tortilla tightly and place it seam-side down in the baking dish.
+Repeat with the rest of the tortillas, packing them in snugly so they support each other.

-- Bake the enchiladas: Pour the rest of the sauce from the skillet over the rolled enchiladas.
-Sprinkle the remaining cheese evenly over the top and add a final light dusting of chili powder.
-Bake for 30 minutes, or until the sauce is hot and bubbly and the cheese is melted.
+- 6. Bake the enchiladas: Pour the remaining sauce from the skillet over the top of the rolls.
+Smother them with the rest of the cheese and a final pinch of chili powder.
+Bake for 30 minutes until the cheese is melted and the sauce is bubbling around the edges.

 Recipe Tips